daliposc/web-mapping-lab4/README.md

 You can view the site here: https://daliposc.github.io/web-mapping-lab4/

-Fair warning: The Geoserver machine is really, really slow (1.5 GHz single-core, 1.7gb RAM)
+Fair warning: The Geoserver machine is really, really slow (1.5 GHz single-core, 1.7gb RAM).
+You also cannot load the vector tiles because Geoserver is using HTTP and GitHub requires HTTPS for its hosted pages.